-South Korea, China cast doubt over reports North Korean leader Kim gravely ill
+South Korea, China cast doubt on reports North Korean leader Kim gravely ill

 In recent years Kim has launched a diplomatic offensive to promote both himself as a world leader and his hermit kingdom, holding three meetings with U.S. President Donald Trump, four with South Korean President Moon Jae-in and five with China’s President Xi Jinping.

 He was the first North Korean leader to cross the border into South Korea to meet Moon in 2018.
-Both Korea’s are technically still at war, as the Korean War of 1950-53 ended in an armistice, not a peace treaty.
+Both Koreas are technically still at war, as the Korean War of 1950-53 ended in an armistice, not a peace treaty.

 Kim has sought to have international sanctions against his country eased, but has refused to dismantle his nuclear weapons programme, a steadfast demand by the United States.

-Reporting by Hyonhee Shin and Mark Hosenball in Washington; Additional reporting by Josh Smith; Editing by Lincoln Feast, Jack Kim and Michael Perry
+Reporting by Hyonhee Shin and Mark Hosenball in Washington; Additional reporting by Josh Smith and Sangmi Cha in Seoul; Writing by Raju Gopalakrishnan; Editing by Lincoln Feast, Jack Kim and Michael Perry